VEckardt/MeetingMinutes/README.md

 I can think of the following improvements:

 - Dedicated login form
-- Meeting Minutes overview and search capabilities
+- Meeting Minutes overview and search capabilities (draft Version available)
-- Load of existing Meeting Minutes into this form
+- Load of existing Meeting Minutes into this form (draft Version available)
 - New Fields "State" and "Description" on Header, "State" on node
 - New Pick list for the target project.
 - New Multi Pick List for the attendees
 - Automatic e-mails to the attendees when state changed to "Delivered" (Integrity Trigger)
 - Automatic task creation when category is task (Integrity Trigger)
-- Automatic PDF generation on server
+- Automatic PDF generation on server for extended emailing
 - Additional Comments for each node
 - etc etc.